Third session of the 14th National People's Congress: March 5

-On the afternoon of March 5, 2025, Xi Jinping, General Secretary of the Chinese Communist Party, President of the People's Republic of China and Chairman of the Central Military Commission, attends the Jiangsu delegation to the Third Session of the 14th National People's Congress.
+On the afternoon of 5 March, Xi Jinping, General Secretary of the Chinese Communist Party, President of China and Chairman of the Central Military Commission, attends the Jiangsu delegation to the Third Session of the 14th National People's Congress.
 He said that to successfully realize the development goals of the 14th Five-Year Plan, the big economic provinces have to play a major role.